 2. VPN software

-While SSL certificates should be your first port of call in ensuring the site that you access is secure, it’s also wise to secure yourself from more local threats.
+While SSL certificates should be your first port of call in ensuring the site that you access is secure, it’s also wise to secure yourself from more local threats with a VPN.
 This is especially the case when you’re on the road and you are using public Wi-Fi, which McAfee claims to be relatively insecure, as it is easy for hackers to breach.

 3. Firewall software